Ancient Israel and Sociopolitical Questions

 Why is the tenor of the Succession Narrative against David When his rise to power had been so supportive of him?

 There are two different portrayals of King David in the Hebrew Bible.
-1 Chronicle (10-29) depicts him as an ideal king through omitting the problematic of David’s career, not mentioning the entire story of David’s rise to power (ABD): for example, there is no mention of stories about his sons’ coups and about his adultery with Bathsheba.
+1 Chronicle (10-29) depicts him as an ideal king by omitting the problem of David’s career, not mentioning the entire story of David’s rise to power (ABD): for example, there is no mention of stories about his sons’ coups and about his adultery with Bathsheba.
 But the so-called Succession Narrative (found in 2 Sam.
 7 – 1 Kings 2) presents David as a legitimate, divinely chosen king on the one hand, but at the same time reveals his weaknesses through his involvement of sinning with Bathsheba and also from his sons’ military coups.
 The former view (1 Chronicle) makes a “perfect” David at the sacrifice of a sort of traditional material (or tradition), which preserves still ideological but partial picture of socio-political struggles within the context of the formative monarchy of Israel.
 In other words, David should be understood through the lens of political power games, which involved David himself and his sons, including military commanders and religious elites such as high priests and the prophets (McKenzie, 1-5).

 My answer to the question of this paper is twofold.
-One is to find the answer from the socio-political reality of David’s time and his political role as a king, who was involved directly or indirectly with the issues of who will succeed him.
-In other words, the tenor of succession narrative goes against David simply because it really happened in the milieu of political power games, simply telling of David’s aggressive character and deeds as a military leader and a king who had to gain the public support, while suppressing the opponents whoever they are.
-The result of all these struggles culminates in Solomon’s enthronement, which needed justification and legitimization of his gaining power.
+One is to find the answer from the socio-political reality of David’s time and his political role as a king, who was involved directly or indirectly with the issues of who would succeed him.
+In other words, the tenor of the succession narrative goes against David simply because it really happened in the milieu of political power games, simply telling of David’s aggressive character and deeds as a military leader and a king who had to gain public support, while suppressing the opponents whoever they are.
+The result of all these struggles culminates in Solomon’s enthronement, which needed justification and legitimization for his gaining power.
 The other side of the answer comes from the literary perspective of later editors (possibly deuteronomistic historians) who view the past in light of their exile experience, thus making history understandable to later people.
-In this context, the fundamental theme of these Deuteronomists’ theology can be summarized in the system of reward and punishment where the current exile as a result of punishment was interpreted through the sins of Israelites.
+In this context, the fundamental theme of these Deuteronomists’ theology can be summarized in the system of reward and punishment where the current exile as a result of punishment was interpreted through the sins of the Israelites.
 That is why the inherited material or tradition of David’s succession with negative elements seemed to be allowable for them from this vantage point of “reward and punishment.”
 In a sense, David was already pictured enough to be a divinely chosen royal king in the whole narrative.
-In fact, even Solomon is pictured as a king who was not loyal to God, eventually, by importing foreign gods and culture.
+In fact, even Solomon is pictured as a king who was not loyal to God, eventually, importing foreign gods and culture.
 This also can be understood in the same vein for these historians.
 Now let me go to this twofold answer one by one.

 Second, from the later historians’ point of view, David’s succession material or tradition seemed to bother their understanding of David as a perfect king without major defects, as 1 Chronicle narrates so.
-But these historians (Deuteronomists) seem to accept the tradition (here the tradition understood as the succession narrative found in 2 Sam.
+But these historians (Deuteronomists) seem to accept the tradition (here the tradition is understood as the succession narrative found in 2 Sam.
 7 – 1 Kings 2) even though the narrative, in general, is intertwined with a royal theology and politics.
-For Deuteronomists, the weaknesses of David and his sins rightly explains the cause of weak kingdoms (later divided into two) and the eventual fall of the nations.
-Furthermore, in their eyes, as far as David repents for his sins, David is no more a weak king in a sense; rather, he becomes a model of a King who is weak but strong, because Deuteronomists view history from the realized sinful result of exile experience.
+For Deuteronomists, the weaknesses of David and his sins rightly explain the cause of weak kingdoms (later divided into two) and the eventual fall of the nations.
+Furthermore, in their eyes, as far as David repents for his sins, David is no longer a weak king in a sense; rather, he becomes a model of a King who is weak but strong, because Deuteronomists view history from the realized sinful result of exile experience.

 In conclusion, this succession narrative vividly testifies to the aspects of sociopolitical life in the time of formative monarchy under which power concentration takes place through power struggles shown in David and his sons (McNutt, 133).
 David’s story with successive Solomon represents the characteristics of the socio-political formation of the monarchy through the centralization of power in Jerusalem and the royal court.